e-Conomics provides strategy and policy advice to business and governments.

 (e.g. in digital transformation of industries, companies and policies)

 Conferences and Workshops

 (e.g. in challenges for competition policy in the digital economy).

 Quality and continuity

 Hiring individuals brings along risks about continuity and quality.

-With e-Conomics you never hire one individual, but always a team of at least two experts.
+With e-Conomics you never hire one individual, but always a team of associate experts and friends.

 The experience of e-Conomics is most evident from the projects that e-Conomics has worked on in the past.

 Conference and position paper for KPN with a vision of a long-term spectrum allocation policy.

 Support BBNed, On-line (T-Mobile) and Tele2 during the consultation procedure regarding OPTA’s market analysis decisions in 2012.